JosephABudd/kickzig/README.md

 The front-end and back-end are separate threads that communicate using messages.
 Messages are sent and messages are received.
 There is no waiting for a message response.
 Responses happend when they happen.

-I haven't added the commands for adding and removeing messages but they are shown below.
+I haven't added the commands for adding and removing messages but they are shown below.

 #### Adding a message